Jufg/Chat-App-ETH/docs/application-docs/README.md

 Traditional financial concepts are very inefficient and expensive because of their centralised structure, so transactions can take up to a whole month, and especially large sums and international transactions incur high fees (cf.
-[chap.
-2.2](#22-Weaknesses-of-current-transaction-platforms)).
+[chapter 2.2](#22-Weaknesses-of-current-transaction-platforms)).
 In addition, they are only slightly anonymous, are based on trust and only after a detailed identity check is it possible for the user to use money online.
 Moreover, currencies in the traditional sense are controlled by a central authority.
 So central banks have an influence on the value of a currency.

 In order for an application to send money online, users must enter into contracts or a business agreement with banks, credit institutions and payment service providers.
 In doing so, both the user and the application must trust that